powerchordinc/code-challenge/front-end/README.md

 # Additional Requirements
 ---

-Please use git and separate your work on the challenges by branch.
+Please use git, separate your work on the challenges by branch, and provide unit tests for your code contributions.

 To help get yourself started, and avoid any lengthy/tedious setup, feel free to use any "base" project that you'd like.
 We recommend [create-react-app](https://github.com/facebook/create-react-app).